 TGbc Editor: please make changes to the 5th and 6th paragraph in this clause as shown below:

-In order to prevent denial-of-service attacks or injection attacks directed towards the remote destination, an eBCS AP that supports forwarding service should perform source authentication and validate the frame signature.
-Furthermore, eBCS APs should throttle the number or the frequency of uplink frames it forwards to a remote destination to defend against such attacks.
+In order to prevent denial-of-service attacks or replay attacks or injection attacks directed towards the specified destination, an eBCS AP that supports relaying service should perform source authentication, perform replay check and validate the frame signature based on the fields carried in the EBCS UL frame.
+Furthermore, an eBCS AP should throttle the number or the frequency of uplink data it relays to a specified destination to defend against such attacks.

-An eBCS AP that authenticates the transmitter of the packet before forwarding it to a remote destination shall provide an indication of the authentication scheme in the E-BCS Parameters element that it transmits (see Table 9-bc1 (Encoding of UL Authentication Mode subfield)).
+NOTE – An eBCS AP that does not authenticate the transmitter or performs replay check relays an EBCS UL frame to the specified destination irrespective of whether the frame carries the STA Certificate field or the Replay Protection field or the Frame Signature field.

-NOTE – An eBCS AP that does not perform authentication of the transmitter forwards an UL eBCS frame to the remote destination indicated in the frame irrespective of whether the frame carries the STA Certificate field or the Timestamp field or the Frame Signature field.
+An eBCS AP that authenticates the transmitter of the EBCS UL frame before relaying the HLP payload to a specified destination shall provide an indication of the authentication scheme in the E-BCS Parameters element that it transmits (see Table 9-bc1 (Encoding of UL Authentication Mode subfield)).

 6.3.201.2.2 Semantics of the service primitive[1627]